 The blog post here presents a great mental model.

-There exist multiple TEE options.
+There exist multiple Secure Enclave options.
 These include:

 Intel's platform called Software Guard Extensions, or SGX for short.